nordicjm/mcuboot/docs/design.md

 series of single-byte records.
 These records are written independently, and therefore must be padded according to the minimum write size imposed by the flash hardware.
 The structure of the swap status region is illustrated below.
-In this figure, a min-write-size of 1 is assumed for simplicity.
+In this figure, a min-write-size of 1 is assumed for simplicity, this diagram shows 3 states per sector which is applicable to swap using scratch and swap using move, however in swap using offset mode there are only 2 states per sector and the overall state size required is less.

 ```
      0                   1                   2                   3